Studio J Staff

 1Peter 4:10 (NIV) states, “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”
 Meredith is humbled by God’s call on her life to share His love through dance, all for His glory and the furtherance of His Kingdom.
 She gratefully acknowledges her wonderful family for their love and support.

 Hilary knows that dance is the rhythm every person is born with; therefore, people dance alone, dance with, and or dance for something.
 The experience, feel, and emotion of dance, is what drives Hilary to express her heart through dance.
 With this understanding, Hilary hopes to touch, inspire, move, and encourage not only the dancers but the audience as well.
-She believes dance is the language of the soul, which can move us to feel and experience something greater than ourselves and she feels blessed to be able to contribute to or world with something as beautiful as dance.
+She believes dance is the language of the soul, which can move us to feel and experience something greater than ourselves and she feels blessed to be able to contribute to our world with something as beautiful as dance.

-Alex Mae LaGuardia began studying dance at 171 Cedars Arts in Corning, NY, at three years old.
+Assistant Company Director/Teacher, Alex Mae LaGuardia began studying dance at 171 Cedars Arts in Corning, NY, at three years old.
 She joined Studio J School of Dance in 2002 and was a member of the Studio J Company from 2004 to 2015.
 Her training has also provided the opportunity to attend dance intensives at Millennium Dance Complex, LA, University of Central Oklahoma, and The Edge Performing Arts Center, LA, as well as numerous master classes throughout the region.

+Under the instruction of Meredith Powell and Hilary McAlister, she has performed award-winning numbers at numerous competitions, festivals, and conventions and has earned scholarships from Tremaine Dance Convention, Soul de Soul Dance Convention, Hall of Fame, Co.
+Dance, and The Pulse.
 Her performance experience includes dancing in two NBA pregame shows, various charitable events and fundraisers, as well as several holiday shows.
-She has also performed as a back up dancer for local musicians and was a dancer in the concept video “Silhouettes” choreographed by Mackenzie Crosley.
+She is a member of Meraki, an Oklahoma based contemporary dance company created and directed by Hilary McAlister, and performed in their recent show “Storytellers”.
+She has also performed as a back up dancer for local musicians and was a dancer in the concept video “Silhouettes” choreographed by Mackenzie Martin.

 Alex Mae has been on staff at Studio J since 2006 and began teaching and choreographing in 2012.
 She has assisted at Soul de Soul Dance Convention, pom clinics, dance projects, and has provided private lessons to young dancers.